zveasy/DrawerBackend/README.md

 Minimal C++17 + CMake project demonstrating a stepper-based shutter, parallel hopper, and HX711 scale with a mockable GPIO HAL.

+## Architecture

+See [docs/architecture.md](docs/architecture.md) for an overview of the HAL, drivers, application logic, HTTP server, and test harness.

 ## Native build

 ```bash